-When Do We Take Action:
+When We Take Action:

 How We Take Action:

 DEMEC monitors the weather daily for extreme events.
-When the potential for an extreme event is found DEMEC uses sophisticated models to determine when customers should be asked to reduce electric load.
-Forecasts are typically given about 24 hours in advance of an upcoming peak and preparation are made to notify customers.
+When the potential for an extreme event is found DEMEC uses sophisticated models to determine when customers should be asked to reduce the electric load.
+Forecasts are typically given about 24 hours in advance of an upcoming peak and preparations are made to notify customers.
 DEMEC uses a combination of the municipal notification systems, contractor support, website and social media to notify customers.